Developer

 Header: x-api-key

-Key: x-api-key
+Token: x-api-key

 Value: YOUR-API-KEY

-The figure above showcases the location within Postman to enter the required Header values defined in this section.
+The figure showcases the location within Postman to enter the required Header values defined in this section.

 For post request types, required parameters are made in json format.